keijiro/NeuronAnimator/README.md

 **Simpleness**

 All you have to do is just adding the NeuronAnimator component to a game object.
-Then it starts controlling the model based on input from a Neuron mocap system.
+Then it starts controlling the model based on input from Neuron mocap system.
 That’s that!
 Simple!

 **Robustness**